How many dolphins are hunted every year?

-Every year thousands of dolphins and small whales are killed in hunts across the globe.
+Every year over 100,000 dolphins and small whales are killed in hunts across the globe.
 While the hunts that take place in Japan and the Faroe Islands are well documented, hunts take place in other parts of the world on an almost daily basis.

 How much do we know?